 Defines in which region we can build this building.

-In our case moderate.
+In our case Moderate.
 Because it is only buildable in the Old World.

 Every building has a building cost.
 Depending on what you need you can add the different building materials.
 You can add whatever you want.
 Not only normal building materials can be used.
 For example weapons or even consumer goods can be used.
+As long as it is a product.

 <Cost>